Should I Have a Blog?

 Should I have a blog?
 A good question still relevant today.
-A blog on a business website is after all a newsletter for your clients.
-Or serves as a place where you can share detailed information about what your company does or how it goes about it.
+A blog on a business website is after all a newsletter for your audience usually seeking answers to their questions.
+Or, it serves as a place where you can share detailed information about what your company does and how it goes about it.
 But, with a more “person to person” feel.
 From promotions, achievements, outreach, team building, you name it!
 Share news about your industry, showcase new products and promote specials and events in detail on your blog.

 Not everyone needs a blog..

 Connecting to an audience about the daily challenges and overcoming varying obstacles.
 That’s where it is especially useful to a cause or mission.

 For example, Panthera Africa runs a blog.
 Guided by passion and enthusiasm for the betterment of Africa’s big cats, their blog aims to share a day-to-day experience with their online users.
 This is a great way of getting people excited about the cause and maybe even getting involved!

 Let’s say your company does not have this kind of passionate obstacle overcoming, falling-in-love-with-a-Bengal-tiger kind of nature.
 Rather, your business passions lie in articulate, well timed and executed tasks like that of a courier company.
 In this case, perhaps focus on your Facebook, Instagram or Twitter page rather than a blog.
 You could post things like, “Another package delivered in good time! – Randburg, Gauteng”.
 This way, viewers see your company on the move in the online world while staying true to your main business goals.

 So either with a Blog, Social Media or both: 1- Not only do you improve your reputation with search engines.
 2- You share relevant information with your audience (your customers & future customers).
 And 3- You create trust with them.
 All the while, you have a greater chance of converting website visitors into customers.

 Webworks Service to you